rodneyramsay/4p/HARMONIC_MEAN_ALGORITHM.md

 ## Summary

-The optimal algorithm represents the **best balance** between smoothness and overshoot prevention:
+The Harmonic Mean algorithm represents an **excellent balance** between smoothness and overshoot prevention:

-✅ **Maximum smoothness** through C² continuity and high smoothing factors
+✅ **Maximum smoothness** through C¹ continuity and high smoothing factors
 ✅ **No overshoot** through adaptive constraints and harmonic mean
 ✅ **Flexible** via alpha parameter for different terrain types
 ✅ **Efficient** with same O(n) complexity as other methods